 Chapter 1 - Purpose and Background

 Naturalization is the conferring of U.S. citizenship after birth by any means whatsoever.
-There are various ways a foreign citizen or national may become a U.S. citizen through the process of naturalization.
+There are various ways to become a U.S. citizen through the process of naturalization.
 This chapter addresses the general naturalization requirements.

 The applicant has the burden of establishing by a preponderance of the evidence that he or she meets the requirements for naturalization.